/images/resources/architect/ai-agents/ai-agents-enterprise.png

 AI Federation

-As AI use cases become more complex, the user experience needs to be kept manageable, to reduce the number of user prompts as AI agents call many MCP servers to perform their tasks.
-Administrator approval will be a key factor in reducing prompts and enabling Single Sign-On to APIs across trust domains.
-The SSO for AI Agents with OpenID Connect article explains how that will work.
+As AI use cases become more complex, aim to deliver optimal access tokens to each resource server.
+Also reduce the number of user prompts, since AI agents call many MCP servers to perform their tasks.
+Administrator approval will be a key factor to enable Single Sign-On to APIs across trust domains.
+The SSO for AI Agents with OpenID Connect article explains data integration with trusted partners.

-Another important capability for high security transactions will be to record sensitive AI agent commands in non-repudiable ways.
-For that, expect agents to integrate with digital wallets that issue Verifiable Credentials, to store the user's runtime intent in a cryptographically signed assertion that backend components like APIs can verify.
+For high security AI transactions, the user's consent should be non-repudiable.
+To enable that, expect agents to integrate with digital wallets that issue Verifiable Credentials, to store the user's runtime intent in a cryptographically signed assertion that backend components like APIs can verify.

 Summary